ksu-cs-cc/ksu-cs-cc.github.io/content/0-introduction/05-syllabus.md

 Please contact me or submit anonymous feedback through the Computer Science department office if you have any concerns or suggestions regarding this course and related materials.

-Furthermore, I would like to create a learning environment for my students that supports a diversity of thoughts, perspectives and experiences, and honors your identities (including race, gender, class, sexuality, religion, ability, etc.) To help accomplish this:
+Furthermore, I would like to create a learning environment for my students that supports a diversity of thoughts, perspectives and experiences, and honors your identities (including race, gender, class, sexuality, religion, ability, etc.).
+To help accomplish this:

 * If you have a name and/or use pronouns that differ from those that appear in your official K-State records, please let me know!
 * If you feel like your performance in the class is being impacted by your experiences outside of class, please don’t hesitate to talk with me.
 I want to be a resource for you.
-Remember that you can also submit anonymous feedback (which will lead to me making a general announcement to the class, if necessary to address your concerns).
+Please remember that you can also submit anonymous feedback as described above (which will lead to me making a general announcement to the class, if necessary, to address your concerns).
-* If you prefer to speak with someone outside of the course, your academic advisor or the staff in the College of Engineering Student Services office are excellent resources. <anonymity/confidential>
+* If you prefer to speak with someone outside of the course, your academic advisor or the staff in the College of Engineering Student Services office are excellent resources.

 I, like many people, am still in the process of learning about diverse perspectives and identities.
 If something was said in class, by anyone, that made you feel uncomfortable, please talk to me about it.
 Again, anonymous feedback is always an option.